flatironinstitute/disBatch/Readme.md

 Distributed processing of a batch of tasks.
 ===========================================

+## Installation

+`disBatch.py` requires the `kvsstcp` package, which should be in the same directory.
+You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it).

+## Overview

 One common usage pattern for cluster computing involves processing a long list of commands (aka *tasks*):